awsdocs/amazon-sagemaker-developer-guide/doc_source/processing-job.md

 The preceding diagram shows how Amazon SageMaker spins up a Processing job\.
 Amazon SageMaker takes your script, copies your data from Amazon Simple Storage Service \(Amazon S3\), and then pulls a processing container\.
 The processing container image can either be an Amazon SageMaker built\-in image or a custom image that you provide\.
 The underlying infrastructure for a Processing job is fully managed by Amazon SageMaker\.
 Cluster resources are provisioned for the duration of your job, and cleaned up when a job completes\.
 The output of the Processing job is stored in the Amazon S3 bucket you specified\.

 **Note**
-Your data must be stored in an Amazon S3 bucket\.
+Your input data must be stored in an Amazon S3 bucket\.
+Alternatively, you can use Amazon Athena or Amazon Redshift as input sources\.

 ## Use Amazon SageMaker Processing Sample Notebooks<a name="processing-job-sample-notebooks"></a>